 By contrast, an IT department that champions LOB technology efforts is itself seen as moving the business forward.

-For Sarasota Memorial's Westcott, IT's support of no-code tools benefits everyone.
+For Sarasota 's Westcott, IT's support of no-code tools benefits everyone.
 "We can deliver information to patients quickly and securely, and free up IT to concentrate on critical core medical applications," he said.